powervr-graphics/Native_SDK/README.rst

 Ray Tracing
 -----------

-Some of our examples; HelloRayTracing, HybridHardShadows, HybridSoftShadows and HybridReflections, implement ray tracing techniques.
+Some of our examples; HelloRayTracing, HybridHardShadows, HybridSoftShadows, HybridReflections, HybridRefractions and Ray Traced Hard Shadows, implement ray tracing techniques.
 Currently they are only compatible with RT ready desktops and laptops running Windows 10 or Linux.
 They also require hardware/drivers supporting a minimum Vulkan version of 1.2.162.1.

 PVRVFrame
 ---------